jundalisay/superb/content/en/research/sarkar/farming/section-1/vegetables.md

 Wax gourd leaves have a bitter taste, but the fruit is sweet.
 The leaves purify the blood and are a good medicine for insomnia and the liver.

-The wax gourd leaves can be dehydrated to make a powder, and the vegetable itself can also be dehydrated.
+The wax gourd leaves can be dehydrated to make a powder.

+The vegetable itself can also be dehydrated.
 Plants grown from the seeds produced by the vegetable bear very small fruits.

 Such fruits may be sweet or bitter, but the fruits grown from grafted plants are always sweet.

 For cultivation, only grafted plants should be used.
 In fact, all varieties of wax gourd have bitter leaves.

 There are several varieties of wax gourd grown in Bengal and Bihar and include:

-Peŕa pat́ol is found along the banks of the Damodar, Raina and Khandghosh rivers in Burdwan.
+- Peŕa pat́ol is found along the banks of the Damodar, Raina and Khandghosh rivers in Burdwan.
 It has a long fruit.

-Indigenous gourd has a long, whitish-green fruit with stripes that are always green.
+- Indigenous gourd has a long, whitish-green fruit with stripes that are always green.

-D́holak pat́ol has fruit that grows to a very big size.
+- D́holak pat́ol has fruit that grows very large.
 It is less productive than the other varieties, but has good market value.
 Dorma is prepared by stuffing this gourd with fish.

-Whitish gourd (pashchimá pat́ol) which has a small, white fruit that does not taste very good.
+- Whitish gourd (pashchimá pat́ol) which has a small, white fruit that does not taste very good.
-Greenish gourd
+- Greenish gourd

-Wax gourd can be grown during any season, but its best planting period is between Aśádha and Mágha.
+Wax gourd can be grown during any season.
+But its best planting period is between Aśádha and Mágha.

 It is good for many diseases and has some food value as well.

 If wax gourd is grown in a field where betel leaf (baruj pán) is grown, its medicinal value will be increased.
 Betel leaf requires half light and half shade.

 Wax gourd may be grown in sandy soil like melons, but the sandy alluvial soil is recommended.

 When planting wax gourd cuttings, follow the same procedure as watermelons and musk melons.
 A pit one and a half feet deep should be dug in sandy alluvial soil and filled with a mixture of compost and soil in equal proportions, then the cutting should be planted.